 Filing income tax returns by the due date helps avoid penalties and ensure compliance.
 This date varies based on the type of taxpayers and the nature of returns they file.
 Let’s know about the various due dates as stipulated under the Income Tax Act for FY 2023-24 (AY 2024-25):

-Businesses that are required to furnish transfer pricing reports (in cases of international/ specified domestic transactions) | November 30th 2024 |
+Businesses requiring transfer pricing reports (in case of international / specified domestic transactions) |

 Important things to keep in mind while filing late return